aelor/ruby-pubg/README.md

 # ruby-pubg

-A ruby wrapper for the PLAYERUNKNOWN'S BATTLEGROUNDS stats API from https://pubgtracker.com
+A ruby wrapper for the PLAYERUNKNOWN'S BATTLEGROUNDS stats API from https://pubgtracker.com.
+Get details about the gem at https://rubygems.org/gems/ruby-pubg

 ## Installation